-Teachers plan from a wide range of published EFL resources to suit their class needs.
+We plan from a wide range of published EFL resources to suit the pupils' class needs.
 All pupils have EFL class books allocated and often an additional book which may well be a supporting workbook with additional exercises for prep.
 These resources are kept in central storage and support in their use is offered by the Head of EAL and other members of the department.

-All books are graded according to EFL levels and the main class books such as the Headway series cover all 4 skills such as reading, writing, speaking and listening.
-Supplementary books usually focus on a specific area or need, i.e. grammar, word power building, Cambridge PET or FCE exam practise tests.
+All books are graded according to EFL levels and the main class books cover all 4 skills such as reading, writing, speaking and listening.
+Supplementary books usually focus on a specific area or need, i.e. grammar, word power building, Cambridge FCE exam practise tests.
 Resources are paid for by the parents and therefore are a recoverable cost billed at the end of term.
 We also have a supply of graded reading material for pupils to borrow at exeats, or holidays.
 Teacher resource material often comes from photocopiable books.